1973 Copa Libertadores

 Copa Libertadores 1973 was won by defending champions Independiente of Argentina after defeating Colo Colo of Chile in a third decisive game.
 The third match which ended 2–1 in extra time was necessary after the previous two leg matches ended in draws.
+Their second consecutive title made Independiente the first team in the tournament's history to win four titles.